 OpenGL is not the only graphics API.
-The best-known alternatives are probably the proprietary APIs used by Apple and Microsoft.
-Apple's MacOS uses an API known as Metal, while Microsoft Windows uses Direct3D.
-Nevertheless, OpenGL can currently still be used on MacOS and Windows.
-Furthermore, a newer open API named Vulkan has been defined as a replacement for OpenGL itself.
-Vulkan is a complex, low-level API designed more for speed and efficiency rather than ease-of-use, and it will likely not completely replace OpenGL for some time, if ever.
-Metal, Direct3D, and Vulkan are not covered in this textbook.
-We are using OpenGL since it provides an easier introduction to 3D graphics and because it is still the basis for 3D graphics in Web browsers.
+In fact, it is in the process of being replaced by more modern alternatives, including Vulkan an open API from the same group that is responsible for OpenGL.
+There are also proprietary APIs used by Apple and Microsoft: Metal and Direct3D.
+As for the Web, a new API called WebGPU has been under development for some time and is already implemented in some Web browsers.
+These newer APIs are complex and low-level.
+They are designed more for speed and efficiency rather than ease-of-use.
+Metal, Direct3D, and Vulkan are not covered in this textbook, but WebGPU is introduced in Chapter 9.
+For most of the book, we will use OpenGL, because it provides an easier introduction to 3D graphics, and WebGL, because it is still the major API for 3D graphics in Web browsers.

 I have said that OpenGL is an API, but in fact it is a series of APIs that have been subject to repeated extension and revision.
-The current version, in 2021, is 4.6, which was first released in 2017.
+In 2023, the current (and perhaps final) version is 4.6, which was first released in 2017.
 It is very different from the 1.0 version from 1992.
-Furthermore, there is a specialized version called OpengGL ES for "embedded systems" such as mobile phones and tablets.
+Furthermore, there is a specialized version called OpenGL ES for "embedded systems" such as mobile phones and tablets.
 And there is also WebGL, for use in Web browsers, which is basically a port of OpenGL ES.
 It will be useful to know something about how and why OpenGL has changed.